About this scholarship

 Eligibility

-The Award is available on an annual basis to either a prospective or continuing ANU student who:
+The Award is available to either a prospective or continuing ANU student who:

-1. is enrolling full-time in a program of study for the degree of Doctor of Philosophy in the ANU College of Asia and the Pacific; and
+1. is enrolled or enrolling in a program of study for the degree of Doctor of Philosophy in in the ANU College of Asia and the Pacific; and

 2. is of Pacific Islander Heritage; and